 BUS-P 301 Operations Management (3 cr.)
-P: BUS A100, BUS A201, BUS A202, BUS K201, BUS L203, BUS X100, BUS X103 or BUS X203, BUS X 204, COMM R110, ECON E201, ECON E202, ECON E270, ENG W131, MATH M118, and MATH M119.
-A survey course concerned with the production and distribution of goods and services.
-Part of the Integrative Core, along with F301 and M301.
+P: BUS W200 and ECON E281.
 Examines how a firm produces and delivers its goods and services, with consistent and acceptable levels of quality, in a cost-effective manner.
 The discussion covers a wide range of interrelated issues including quality and process improvement, forecasting, planning, resource management, customer service, scheduling, and layout and process design.
-A semester-long team project is the primary activity used to integrate the three core courses.
+A semesterlong team project is the primary activity used to integrate the three core courses.